 1. Address their fears head on - talk about them.
 Asking specific questions that give your child an opportunity to talk about the good, the worrying, and the strange stuff that happened that day should open up the communication lines to discover what is on your child’s mind.
 Open-ended questions such as ‘how was your day?’ will most likely get you nowhere.
 Even if the concerns seem trivial and irrational to you, try not to dismiss them or tell them not to worry about it.
 Instead, listen, or you can even encourage them to draw or write them down.

 2. Talk to your child about the difference between reality and fantasy.
 Show them that there is no monster in the closest, or that the bump on the floor is really just a pile of clothes.
 Studies have shown that children who have trouble distinguishing between reality and fantasy may be more vulnerable to night time fears.

 3. Don’t let your child get over-tired.
 Kids (and adults for that matter) may tend to overreact to emotional stimuli the more tired they become.
 Experiments even suggest that the amygdala, a region of the brain that processes emotional events, becomes overactive when you are tired which could be why worries and negative thoughts tend to come to us at night.
-Relaxing routines and consistent bedtimes are essential and can help ease the transition from wakefulness to sleep.
+Relaxing routines, a comfy bed, and consistent bedtimes are essential and can help ease the transition from wakefulness to sleep.

 4. Try visualisation and other relaxation techniques such as deep breathing.
 This can help set up useful skills for life!
 Ask them to imagine a happy place and talk them through the details of this place.
 It might be tree climbing in their favourite park, or playing soccer at the beach with their friends.
 Imagining even the smallest details can intensify the feeling of happiness.
 Explain that this technique can be used anytime they feel unhappy or worried, even during the day.